daniel-infosec/bluehound/README.md

 https://medium.com/threat-hunters-forge/jupyter-notebooks-for-bloodhound-analytics-and-alternative-visualizations-9543c2df576a

 You can access the Jupyter notebook server by going to the URL provided in the docker-compose output.
+To get them to work, set the hostname to "neo4j_db" and set the username and password to the one's you specified in the config.toml file.

 ## Future Work

 * On first run, store all attack paths to DA and then generate alerts for new attack paths added
 * Add more nifty jupyter notebooks for analysis
 * Provide support for deploying this app in Azure
-* Make the output from the containers more user friendly
+* Make the output from docker-compose more user friendly
 * Provide support for running this project with vagrant instead of docker-compose

 ## Credits